-Modernity can be described as “an era or world, where the ideas and attitudes associate with modernism.”
-Modernity is “socio-cultural norms, attitudes and practices that arose in the wake of the Renaissance—in the "Age of Reason" of 17th-century thought and the 18th-century "Enlightenment."
-In other words, modernity helped developed liberalism as a global ethos.
+Modernity can be described as “an era or world, where the ideas and attitudes associated with modernism.”
+Modernity is “socio-cultural norms, attitudes, and practices that arose in the wake of the Renaissance—in the "Age of Reason" of 17th-century thought and the 18th-century "Enlightenment."
+In other words, modernity helped develop liberalism as a global ethos.
 Liberalism assumes we are all equal individuals with unique interests and philosophies of the world.

 The rise of modernity meant the creation of higher education.
 Some still assume we are in an era of “postmodernity,” but this is a misnomer.
 Postmodernity is still modernity.
-The difference is that education, information, and intellectualism is equally distributed to the masses, and not for an elite few.
+The difference is that education, information, and intellectualism are equally distributed to the masses, and not to an elite few.

 However, modernity sees itself as a rational project, doubting any supernatural or skeptical forces.
 It projects a global egalitarianism upon the world, assuming history is a progressive, linear story of trial and error.